Who is Eligible to Vote?

 All USGenWeb Members as defined in the USGenWeb Bylaws are eligible to vote.
 Only those members eligible to vote in a given region/area/position may vote for a candidate in the respective region/area/position.

-The By-Laws of the USGenWeb Project state in Article VII.
-F. Election Procedures:
+the USGenWeb Project state in Article VII.
+F.

 Remember, in addition to being a registered member of The USGenWeb Project, you must also have registered yourself to vote in order to receive a voting password.
 You must be registered in all areas of active project participation in order to vote in those areas.